What Is GDPR? How Does GDPR Affect My Ecommerce Business?

 Another positive outcome of the GDPR was that it prompted other privacy laws around the world like the Privacy and Electronic Communications Regulations (PECR) and the California Consumer Privacy Act (CCPA).

-The GDPR will still be in effect within the UK—and I’d happily wager that this won’t be the last we hear of data privacy law in the UK and beyond, either.
+I’d also happily wager that this won’t be the last we hear of data privacy law in the UK and beyond, either.
 But I’ll save those riveting predictions for another day.

 Is GDPR the ultimate trade-off?